PNW Rides and Events

 Swift Summit Spring Classic – TBA – Brownsville, Oregon https://www.swiftsummitnw.com/springclassic

-Call your friends, grab your bicycle and helmet, and make sure your chain is well lubed for another rendition of this Lane County Spring Cycling Classic.
-After a two year pandemic hiatus, we came back in 2022, relocating to Coburg, Oregon with three routes of 50k, 100k, and 150k.
+Call your friends, grab your bicycle and helmet, and make sure your chain is well lubed for another rendition of this Mid-Willamette Valley cycling classic starting and ending at Pioneer Park in Brownsville, Oregon with routes of 150k, 100k, and 50k to choose from.
 With rolling, low-traveled back country roads, and scenic breathtaking vistas, the Mohawk Valley Metric Century guarantees to leave you grinning ear to ear.

 The Mohawk Valley Metric Century is a benefit for the Oregon Youth Mountain Bike League’s “GRiT” Program, which is part of the National Interscholastic Cycling Association (NICA).
 GRiT recognizes the need to get more girls on bikes.
 GRiT’s goal is to empower female student-athlete’s to make their mark, on or off the bike.
 Currently, girls represents 20% of NICA’s overall national student-athlete participation.
 GRiT seeks to increase that number significantly in Oregon over the next five years.